rodrigo-pena/pd-playground/README.md

 ###Usage
 1. *myResynth~.pd* is the main patch in this folder.
 Press "load sound file" to choose an audio snippet to load (*Hint:* try the ones in audio/!).
 You can hear the loaded snippet by pressing the bang next to "Play original sound file".
 To perform Fourier analysis on the signal, press the bang next to "Analyse!".
 Finally, press the bang next to "Resynthesize!" to (surprise, surprise...) resynthesize the loaded audio.

+## Physical modelling
+An exercise in the physical modelling of a string.

+###Usage
+1. *main~.pd* is the main patch in this folder.
+The colored slides allow several properties of the string to be changed, such as length, linear density, the attack positio, etc. To the right side of the patch, a 3-way orange selector allows you to choose between a plucked, a bowed, or a struck string.
+You can also change the boundary conditions of the vibration (brigde and nut termination buttons).
+Press "Hit the string!" to hear what you've just created!.